-Organizations like Feed America allow you to search for food banks in your area.
+Organizations like Feeding America allow you to search for food banks in your area.
 Many food banks across the U.S. are now putting their resources toward dealing with the COVID-19 outbreak directly.
 In Tennessee, for example, the Mid-South Food bank is assembling boxes of nonperishable food for those in quarantine, and others will accept donations online.

 Additionally, if organizations that you are a part of have to cancel their events last-minute due to COVID-19, consider donating any meals that would otherwise go to waste.
 Nancy Clack, who is on the board of the National Family Planning & Reproductive Health Association, said her organization donated food from its three-day conference in D.C. to Nourish Now after the event was canceled due to the virus.

 Find ways to help feed students who depend on school lunches

 As of Friday afternoon, a number of states had announced plans to shut down all K-12 schools for at least a week due to the COVID-19 outbreak, including Ohio, Maryland, Oregon, New Mexico, Michigan and West Virginia, as well as major urban school districts such as Atlanta, Los Angeles and Washington, D.C.